About Reno Attorney, Sean Rose

 Bishop Manogue Catholic High School, Reno, NV — 1983

 The University of Nevada, Reno – 1989

 Golden Gate University, School of Law — 1994

 Graduated number 11 in a class of over 150 students.

-During his law school years, Sean worked almost full time for a pre-eminent plaintiff’s personal injury firm in San Francisco, California.
-It was during this job that he developed a love for this area of the law, as he found it extremely rewarding to utilize his legal skills helping people who had been seriously injured or who had lost a loved one.
+During his law school years, Sean worked almost full-time for a pre-eminent plaintiff's personal injury firm in San Francisco, California.
+It was during this job that he developed a love for this area of the law, as he found it extremely rewarding to utilize his legal skills to help people who had been seriously injured or who had lost a loved one.